 - ⅛ tsp ground cinnamon

-- Add tomato paste to the pan and cook for further 90 seconds.
+- Add tomato paste and ground fennel seeds to the pan and cook for further 90 seconds.

-- Combine all spices for the spice mix in a small bowl.
-Add onion and garlic mixture to a bowl, with water, vinegar, soya mince and spice mix.
+- Combine all spices for the spice mix in a large mixing bowl.
+Add onion and garlic mixture to the bowl along with the water, oil, vinegar, soya mince and liquid smoke.
 Mix well to combine.

 - Add Vital Wheat Gluten to the mix, stir to combine with a spatula.
 Lightly flour your work surface with Vital Wheat Gluten, once combined, kneed the dough mixture for 5 Minutes.